RetroIndieJosh/rij-bizhawk-shuffler/README.md

 - prettier transitions for messages on screen (Josh's Countdown, swapper name for YouTube swap)
 - stats tracking for YouTube swap, like # of swaps per viewer
 - link to YouTube API so we can tell users when they need to donate more to unlock commands
+    - if we're using the API we can also simplify by not writing to a file first
 - add minimum required donation to youtube-chat commands

 - regularly update the extra_life output (run alongside chat logger in infinite loop?)